 Background

-SERP's First Collaboration with District of Columbia Public Schools
+The First Collaboration between SERP and the District of Columbia Public Schools

-Through its partnership with Boston Public Schools, SERP had developed an adolescent literacy program, STARI, that showed positive findings in a study in 4 Massachusetts Districts.
+SERP first worked with DCPS on a project to scale the Strategic Adolescent Reading Intervention (STARI), a program initially developed in partnership with Boston Public Schools.
 With an EIR mid-phase grant, SERP had the opportunity to engage four new districts outside of Massachusetts in an implementation and evaluation of STARI.
 DCPS joined that study.

 2018